5. Technology to Support Instruction

 - Permanent home for instructor and course information, available to everyone.

 - Post announcements, course materials, etc. (Please note that these webpages are public.)

-Advantages to using Etudes
+Advantages to using Canvas

 - Course materials posted are organized for students and instructor